 Pass or Fail / Water in Fuel Test.

-This test will indicate the smallest amount of suspended water in any diesel, jet fuel or gasoline.As little as 100 PPM will be detected.
+This test will indicate the smallest amount of suspended water in diesel.
+Depending on the fuel blend and the amount of biodiesel you may see between 1000 PPM and 1500 PPM will be detected.

-The kit consists of 5 each 2 dram glass vials with the reaction powder capsule in them and one transfer pipette.
+The kit consists of 5 each test tubes with the reaction powder capsule in them and one transfer pipette.

-1. Remove one of the capsules from a test vial.
+1. Remove one of the capsules from a test tube

 2. Do not put fuel in on top of the capsule.

 3. Take fuel samples from as many locations you see fit using the pipette.

 4. Add fuel to the empty tube FIRST.
 Approximately 3/4 full.

 5. Take the capsule and open it and pour the continents into your test tube with fuel.
 Put on the lid and shake for 10 seconds.